IronZack95/Blind_Game/README.md

 info sul MultiPlayer
 - Node.js (npm, express, nodemon)                                  // WENDY
 Node.js is a Javascript runtime using non-blocking I/O (it does not block itself on only one request at a time) and asynchronous (uses callbacks) programming. npm is used to manage Node.js packages.
 In our project the following packages are included:
-:small_blue_diamond: Express, to setup a server listening to a specific port;
+:small_blue_diamond: [Express](https://expressjs.com/it/) framework, to setup a server listening to a specific port;
-:small_blue_diamond: Nodemon, that allowed us to automatically restart the server everytime a change was made in the code.
+:small_blue_diamond: [Nodemon](https://github.com/remy/nodemon) wrapper, that allowed us to automatically restart the server everytime a change was made in the code.
  FORSE C'AGGIUNGO ALTRA ROBA
 - Socket.io(volatile, )                                            // ZACK..
 - GameState (oggetti server game.js, moduli)